 Other Hardware Features

-The Game Boy Advance will also feature a motion sensor (similar to sixaxis), two low resolution cameras, microphone and wireless.
+The handheld will also feature a motion sensor (similar to Sixaxis), two low resolution cameras, microphone and wireless.

 Operation System Features

 The OS will have limited PDA functions and allow you to browse the web and take pictures with the camera as well as record sounds.